azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 ### Talk

 ###### Opening thoughs
 Voice interaction on devices has skyrocketed in the United States as 20% of the adult population now uses it.
 It represents around 50 millions users that have adopted this technology in the last 2 years.
-Cable television and even the Internet were much slower in comparison.
+Cable television and even the Internet adoptions were much slower in comparison.

 ###### Snips in a nutshell
 This however raises the question of data privacy in an ever more connected world.
 Snips therefore decided on creating an offline and on-device voice interaction solution.
-Two advantages that directly come to mind are:
+Clear advantages that directly come to mind are:
 * *Privacy-by-design* as the users data does not leave their device.
 * *Resilience* to cloud-outrage.
 * *Speed increase* due to lack of server round trip time.

-However these features come at a price of a few constraints, namely:
+However these features come at the price of a few constraints, namely:
 * There is no data transfered from the users devices to a central server in order to improve the underlying models.
-* The devices only offer limited CPU 1 resources.
+* The devices only offer limited Central Processing Unit (CPU) resources.

 These challenges also raise additional questions:
-* What performance is achievable when using an offline and on-device solu- tion?
+* What performance is achievable when using an offline and on-device solution?
 * How can we evaluate the performance if no data is ever send from the users to the company developing the models?